- Income Tax for NRIs in India - Rules, Exemptions & Deductions

 We all have heard about the famous case of the Panama Paper leaks, where illegal properties worth more than 20,000 crores, held by over 500 Indians, were exposed.
 Schedule FA was introduced to prevent such tax evasion cases through offshore routes.

-Non-reporting foreign shares and other foreign assets held by you in your income tax return (ITR) can be held liable for violating the Black Money Act, 2015.
-Its is mandatory for an individual to fill schedule FA of the ITR if they had invested in foreign assets (such as foreign shares, foreign company mutual funds etc.) directly or have held employee stock options (ESOPs) of foreign companies.
+Non-reporting foreign shares and other foreign assets held by you in your income tax return (ITR) can be held liable for violating the Black Money Act, of 2015.
+An individual must fill out schedule FA of the ITR if they have invested in foreign assets (such as foreign shares, foreign company mutual funds, etc.) directly or have held employee stock options (ESOPs) of foreign companies.

-Let us dive deeper and learn more about schedule FA, schedule FA in ITR, and how to file schedule FA in ITR.
+Let's dive deeper and learn more about scheduling FA, scheduling FA in ITR, and filing schedule FA in ITR.

 Schedule Foreign Assets (FA) is a schedule in the ITR wherein you are required to furnish the details of the foreign assets. such as foreign shares, foreign company mutual funds etc.) directly employee stock options (ESOPs) of foreign companies.

-As per the Income Tax Act of 1961, residents and ordinarily resident Indians should report their foreign income, assets, accounts, and shares in the schedule FA in ITR in a given format, irrespective of whether the income is taxable in India or not.
+As per the Income Tax Act of 1961, residents and ordinarily resident Indians should report their foreign income, assets, accounts, and shares in the FA schedule in ITR in a given format, regardless of whether the income is taxable in India or not.
 This schedule helps curb tax evasion through offshore routes.

 Why is Schedule FA Important?